mubashir2329/wagtail-on-cloudrun/README.md

     6. We will use cloud build to run migrations and deploy to cloud run.
   7. ~~We will create source repo and add trigger to run build on each commit~~.

+Clone this repository and change working directory to this repo.
 ## Prerequisite
 1. Access to GCP account with permissions to create a project with billing and to enable API's.
 2. CloudSDK set up on local machine or use cloud shell.